stl-23/RNAseq_pipeline/README.md

                         The fasta file of reference
   -g GTF, --gtf GTF     The gene annotation file of reference,gtf format -v {hg19,hg38}, --build_version {hg19,hg38}
-                        Human genome build version,if used,do not set -r and -g --samples SAMPLES     Sample names.
-The sample names should be accordant with that in input directorye.g. sample1,sample2,sample3:sample4,sample5,sample6:sample7...a group of samples should be seperated by comma
+                        Human genome build version,if used,do not set -r and -g
+  --samples SAMPLES     Sample names.
+The sample names should be accordant
+                        with that in input directorye.g. sample1,sample2,sampl
+                        e3:sample4,sample5,sample6:sample7...a group of
-  --groups GROUPS       Group names.
+                        samples should be seperated by comma --groups GROUPS       Group names.
 Should be consistent with the order of samples names.e.g. group1:group2:group3...
-  --compare COMPARE     DEG(Differentially Expressed Genes) group pairs. group1:group2,group1:group3...
+  --compare COMPARE     DEG(Differentially Expressed Genes) group pairs.
+                        group1:group2,group1:group3...
+  --merge               Merge novel transcripts with reference gtf file if set
+                        True,otherwise use reference gtf only --readlength READLENGTH
+                        average read length for alternative splicing by rMATs.
-  --merge               Merge novel transcripts with reference gtf file if set True,otherwise use reference gtf only --script              Only generate shell scripts --jobs JOBS           The maximum jobs when run in local at the same time --mthreads MTHREADS   Maximum Threads
+  --script              Only generate shell scripts --jobs JOBS           The maximum jobs when run in local at the same time --mthreads MTHREADS   Maximum Threads